 If you are just looking for a battery to top off your smartphone at the end of the day or carry as a backup in case you forget to charge your phone one day, we would recommend a 5,000 to 10,000 mAh product.
 These should be able to charge a single smartphone 1-3 times and are usually small enough to be carried around in a pocket or purse without any significant discomfort or weight gain.
 These smaller power packs also recharge significantly faster than their larger brethren.

 If you usually carry two devices and want to ensure that you can charge both of them completely, you may want to size up to a 10,000 to 15,000 mAh pack.
-You can probably get away with a 5,000 mAh pack if you are charging two smaller devices, like a work and personal phone or a smartphone and smartwatch/fitness tracker, but you definitely want to size up if you are charging a larger device, like a tablet.
-Now, it's only necessary to size up if you routinely need to charge both of your devices or can't risk having either one die on you.
+You can probably get away with a 5,000 mAh pack if you are charging two smaller devices, like a work and personal phone, or a smartphone and smartwatch/fitness tracker.
+However, you definitely want to size up if you are charging a larger device, like a tablet, or if you routinely need to charge both of your devices or can't risk having either one die on you.
 Alternatively, battery packs this size can usually charge a single standard smartphone 3-5 times, so this size might be a good option for short trips where you might not have access to an outlet, such as a weekend camping or backpacking trip, or if you don't want to have to recharge your battery pack every time you use it.
 You can probably get away with charging packs of this size once a week or every few days, if you are only using it to charge or top off a single phone.

 However, these larger packs — especially the 10,000 mAh models — can be a bit more cumbersome to carry and are usually much better suited for a purse, backpack, or laptop case, rather than a pocket.